ZephyrCloudIO/zephyr-documentation/docs/guide/concepts/build.md

                  - zephyr-examples - git repository name
                  - zackarychapple - git organization name

-        Or join and ask question in our discord: https://discord.gg/EqFbSSt8Hx ]
+        Or join and ask a question in our discord: https://discord.gg/EqFbSSt8Hx ]
 ```